mlin/GenomicSQLite/docs/guide.md

 The extension supplies SQL functions to pack a DNA/RNA sequence TEXT value into a smaller BLOB value, using two bits per nucleotide.
 (Review [SQLite Datatypes](https://www.sqlite.org/datatype3.html) on the important differences between TEXT and BLOB values & columns.)

-Storing a large database of sequences using such BLOBs instead of TEXT can improve efficiency, by fitting 4X more nucleotides into a given cache memory space.
+Storing a large database of sequences using such BLOBs instead of TEXT can improve application I/O efficiency, by caching 4X more nucleotides given the same memory space.
 It is not, however, expected to greatly shrink the database file on disk, owing to the automatic storage compression layer.

 **↪ Two-bit encoding**